codenamephp/chef.cookbook.chef/README.md

-# Chef Cookbook Cookbooks
+# Chef Cookbook Chef

-The default cookbook gets the environment ready to develop chef cookbooks by installing chefdk, vagrant and virtualbox.
+The default cookbook gets the environment ready to develop chef cookbooks by installing chefdk

 ## Requirements